thomas-thivillon/academic-page/content/publication/sarscov2.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - with Adama Sana, Elodie Djemaï, Philippe De Vreyer, Dramane Kania, Hermann Badolo and Abdramane Berthé. **PLoS ONE**, 19(8), e0305850 (2024)
+  - Adama Sana
+  - Elodie Djemaï
+  - Philippe De Vreyer
+  - Thomas Thivillon
+  - Dramane Kania
+  - Hermann Badolo
+  - Abdramane Berthé

 # Author notes (optional)